XinJingHao/Prioritized-Experience-Replay-DDQN-Pytorch/README.md

-# Prioritized-DQN-DDQN-Pytorch
+# Prioritized Experience Replay DDQN-Pytorch

-A clean and robust implementation of Prioritized Experience Replay (PER) with DQN/DDQN.
+A clean and robust implementation of [Prioritized Experience Replay (PER)](https://arxiv.org/abs/1511.05952) with DQN/DDQN.

 Other RL algorithms by Pytorch can be found [here](https://github.com/XinJingHao/RL-Algorithms-by-Pytorch).